This information is intended for use by health professionals

 Method of administration

-Monuril is for oral administration.
-It should be taken on an empty stomach (about 2-3 hours before or 2-3 hours after a meal), preferably before bedtime and after emptying the bladder.
+For the indication of acute, uncomplicated cystitis in women and female adolescents it should be taken on an empty stomach (about 2-3 hours before or 2-3 hours after a meal), preferably before bedtime and after emptying the bladder.

 The dose should be dissolved into a glass of water and taken immediately after its preparation.